-Here’s some tried and tested ideas which groups have shared with us.
-We’re happy to add more to the list so do let us know if you have any more firstname.lastname@example.org
+Here’s some tried, tested and inspirational ideas which groups have shared with us.
+We’re like to add more to the list so do get in touch if you have any more gems or if your PPG would like any support with its activities.
+We are happy to support you however we can.
+Email us at firstname.lastname@example.org

 A good newsletter can be a great way for the practice to communicate with patients.
 PPGs can collect information and articles from the practice, write articles and ensure the language is patient-friendly and relevant.
 Distribution methods can be discussed with the practice but could include laminated copies in waiting rooms, publishing on the practice website and email.